18F/joining-18f/pages/pay-grades.md

 - Grade 14 – $86,399 to $112,319
 - Grade 15 – $101,630 to $132,122

-**Those ranges are the base only; they do not include any adjustments for locality pay.** Here is a [GS Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2015/general-schedule-gs-salary-calculator/) if you would like to see how locality affects salary.
+**Those ranges are the base only; they do not include any adjustments for locality pay.**

+Locality pay is the way in which the GS pay system accounts for the variation in cost of living.
+An example of locality for Washington DC and San Francisco is illustrated below.

 | |Base (No Locality) |Washington DC Locality | San Francisco Locality |
 |---:|:---:|:---:|:---:|
 |**Grade 14**| $86,399|$107,325|$116,768|

+Here is a [GS Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2015/general-schedule-gs-salary-calculator/) if you would like to see how your locality affects salary.

-Most GS employees are also entitled to locality pay, which is a geographic-based percentage rate that reflects pay levels for non-federal workers in certain geographic areas as determined by [surveys conducted by the U.S. Bureau of Labor Statistics](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/fact-sheets/tabs/bls-data/).
+Locality pay is a geographic-based percentage rate that reflects pay levels for non-federal workers in certain geographic areas as determined by [surveys conducted by the U.S. Bureau of Labor Statistics](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/fact-sheets/tabs/bls-data/).
 There are currently [34 locality pay areas](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/fact-sheets/tabs/locality-pay-areas/), which cover the lower 48 states and Washington, D.C., plus Alaska, Hawaii, and the U.S. territories and possessions.

 Each GS grade level also contains a series of 10 steps which also have an impact on compensation.
 A new GS employee is usually hired at step one of the applicable GS grade.
 However, in special circumstances, agencies may authorize a higher step rate for a newly-appointed federal employee based on a [special need of the agency or superior qualifications of the prospective employee](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/superior-qualifications-and-special-needs-pay-setting-authority/).